 - A buffer area from the boundary of the riparian habitat must be adopted and demarcated.
 A minimum buffer of 15m is required between any proposed activities and the more degraded, western tributaries.
 For the eastern, near pristine watercourses, a 30m aquatic buffer zone is required from the boundary of the riparian zone to any proposed activities. - Mitigation measures must include a focus on managing the runoff generated by the development and introducing it responsibly into the receiving environment.
 The stormwater management plan must attempt to include porous pavements, grassed swales, and infiltration trenches and basins within the property (as per The South African Guideline for Sustainable Drainage Systems by Armitage et al. 2013). - The permanent storm water management plan must be properly monitored and maintained throughout the operational phase.
-Blockages in the system must be cleared timeously. - Appropriate waste water infrastructure (grates or litter traps) must be installed to prevent polluted water from entering the surrounding environment. - The recommended use and maintenance of grease traps/oil separators to prevent pollutants from entering the environment from stormwater.
+Blockages in the system must be cleared timeously. - Appropriate waste water infrastructure (grates or litter traps) must be installed to prevent polluted water from entering the surrounding environment. - The recommended use and maintenance of grease traps/oil separators to prevent pollutants from entering the environment from stormwater. - Residents should be educated regarding the effects of pollution on the environment and the responsible methods for the disposal of waste. - Maintenance of the buffer area must be implemented for it to remain effective.
+Apart from erosion control and alien invasive plant eradication, the encroachment of any infrastructure or agricultural activities must be prevented and litter removed. - Any development activities that need to take place within the aquatic habitat and their recommended buffers will be kept to a minimum and rehabilitated immediately afterwards.

-• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning
+Environmental Impact Assessments • Basic Assessments • Environmental Management Planning